MhmRhm/asio-recipes/README.md

 static and dynamic checks, coverage reports, and more.

-This template comes with a [tutorial](https://mhmrhm.github.io/tutorials/posts/see-make/) and a [working example](https://github.com/MhmRhm/FTowerX), so be sure to read on.
+This template comes with a [tutorial](https://mhmrhm.github.io/tutorials/posts/see-make/) and some working examples, so be sure to read on.

 1. [Included Features](#included-eatures)
 2. [Notes Before You Begin](#notes-before-you-begin)